 During your second trimester, it’s especially important to eat foods that are rich in calcium, magnesium, and vitamin D as these nutrients will help your baby grow strong bones and teeth.
 It’s also beneficial to eat foods containing omega-3 oils, which are vital for your baby’s brain development.
-As a guide, I’ve listed my top 5 food sources that will help power you through your this stage in your pregnancy:
+As a guide, I’ve listed my top 5 food sources that will help power you through this stage in your pregnancy:

-1. Pasture Fed Butter
+1. Pasture-Fed Butter

 When looking for food sources of Vitamin D it’s important to note that Vitamin D is a fat-soluble vitamin.
 If you choose good quality cultured pasture-fed butter then you’ll get your Vitamin D and fat source in one go.

 formation and genetic expression.

-- Tip – Sauté some steamed leafy greens in butter for breakfast and top with a cooked egg and chopped avocado and you’ll be ahead from the start.
+TIP – Sauté some steamed leafy greens in butter for breakfast and top with a cooked egg and chopped avocado and you’ll be ahead from the start.

 2. Bone broth

-Ok so once thought of as a hipster brew, the popularity of bone broth has gone
+Ok, so once thought of like a hipster brew, the popularity of bone broth has gone mainstream for good reason.

 Homemade broth from organic bones slowly simmered for 24 hours or more is rich in many critical minerals important for overall health and fertility, including calcium and magnesium.

 It’s also rich in gelatin, which contains the collagen your body needs for growing tissues, and to bring elasticity to expanding bellies (which can prevent stretch marks)!

 3. Full Fat Dairy

 Provided you can tolerate it, full-fat dairy is a great source of calcium.
 I recommend sheep’s milk yoghurt as it’s easier to digest and is usually just sheep’s milk plus cultures (and not the dizzying array of sweeteners found in supermarket ‘yoghurts’).

-- Tip – Good quality hard cheeses also make a great snack- you can’t go wrong with the classic apple and cheese slices to squash your afternoon cravings.
+TIP – Good quality hard cheeses also make a great snack- you can’t go wrong with the classic apple and cheese slices to squash your afternoon cravings.

 4. Nuts & Seeds

 Almonds & tahini (sesame seed spread) are both great sources of dairy-free calcium.
 Pepitas (pumpkin seeds) are especially high in magnesium.

 5. Leafy Greens

-Yes they will appear in every trimester guide as they are such an important source of numerous vitamins and minerals- magnesium and folate included.
+Yes, they will appear in every trimester guide!
+They are such an important source of numerous vitamins and minerals- magnesium and folate included.